LuaAguirre/tsuki-store/README.md

 Tasks:

-- Navbar funcionality
+- Create icon for head
 - Debounce
-- Pagination or Infinite scroll
+- Pagination or Infinite scroll when add more products
 - Edit Footer
 - Handle Errors
-- Images product re-download after filters
+- Fix url's products of Snipcart
 - i18n
-- Fix url's products of Snipcart
-- Local Storage (check with snipcart)
+- Header with top products or image
-- Colors according to the chosen anime